UniBee-Billing/unibee-go-client/docs/UnibeeApiBeanPayment.md

 NewUnibeeApiBeanPaymentWithDefaults instantiates a new UnibeeApiBeanPayment object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAuthorizeComment

+`func (o *UnibeeApiBeanPayment) GetAuthorizeComment() string`

+GetAuthorizeComment returns the AuthorizeComment field if non-nil, zero value otherwise.

+### GetAuthorizeCommentOk

+`func (o *UnibeeApiBeanPayment) GetAuthorizeCommentOk() (*string, bool)`

+GetAuthorizeCommentOk returns a tuple with the AuthorizeComment field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAuthorizeComment

+`func (o *UnibeeApiBeanPayment) SetAuthorizeComment(v string)`

+SetAuthorizeComment sets AuthorizeComment field to given value.

+### HasAuthorizeComment

+`func (o *UnibeeApiBeanPayment) HasAuthorizeComment() bool`

+HasAuthorizeComment returns a boolean if a field has been set.

 ### GetAuthorizeReason